 While the other airlines had previously flown the aircraft before the FAA grounded the fleet, Alaska Airlines will receive its very first 737 MAX airplane in early 2021.
 Per an Alaska Airlines statement, the airline intends to start flying the plane in March 2021.

 Alaska Airlines also released a few of the initial routes for the aircraft.
 The 737 MAX will first start on the West Coast, with routes between Seattle-Los Angeles, Seattle-San Diego, Portland-Las Vegas, and Portland-Los Angeles.
 Per Alaska Airlines, “After several months of operation, we expect to begin flights with the MAX to the East Coast.”

 What’s noteworthy with Alaska Airlines is that they join the Oneworld airline alliance in March 2021, the same month that they plan to fly the 737 MAX for the first time.
 Since American Airlines is also a Oneworld member and the two airlines have expressed a more formal partnership, it shouldn’t be too surprising that they are moving full steam ahead with its new 737 MAX aircraft.

 NOTE: At this point, neither Delta nor JetBlue have ordered any Boeing 737 MAX aircraft.
 In other news, Air Canada will continue to ground its fleet unit further guidance by its Canadian authorities, and Copa Airlines intends to return two of the airline’s six 737 MAX aircraft by the end of the year.

-Interest in flying with world using credit card points?
+Interest in flying around the world using credit card points?
 Check out our site to learn the basics, and follow our blog for more tips on how to make your dream vacation a reality.
-If you’re ready to to explore different credit cards, check out our partners at Cardratings for the best available credit card offers.
+If you’re ready to explore different credit cards, check out our partners at Cardratings for the best available credit card offers.
 You can also sign up to our travel concierge and get unlimited credit card and travel assistance for one full year.